 Thanks to factors like growing network capacity and the emergence of fiber internet, multi-gigabit internet has increasingly become the baseline for a premium internet plan by cost and performance.
 These plans sport transfer speeds of more than 2,000 Mbps and have price tags that regularly blow past the $150 mark.

 Thankfully, these high-end plans have brought other prices down across the board.
-By comparison, Xfinity’s same 300 Mbps plan costs only $35.00 monthly today.
-(But some notable outliers have bucked these trends.
-Google Fiber’s 1 Gbps plan has had the same $70 price tag since 2012, which underlines Google Fiber’s sterling reputation and niche footprint.)
+By comparison, Xfinity’s same 300 Mbps plan costs only $40.00 monthly today.
+(That said, some ISPs have bucked these trends.
+Google Fiber’s 1 Gbps plan has had the same $70 price tag since 2012, which underlines Google Fiber’s sterling reputation and regional footprint.)

-Customers are watching their bills (and spending more)
+Customers are watching their bills (but they’re also spending more)

-For these customers, the upsides of faster internet performance or a lack of alternatives likely make them stick around as subscribers.
-However, it doesn’t mean they have to like the price they’re paying for internet service.
+For these customers, the upsides of faster internet performance or a lack of competition likely make them stick around as subscribers.
+However, flatter internet costs don’t mean that consumer bills are getting any cheaper.

-But as the Tech Policy Institute pointed out, customers have also been increasing the amount they spend on home internet.
-Average household internet spending increased from around $55 monthly in 2016 to more than $70 per month in 2022.
+- Accordingly, customers have been increasing the amount they spend on home internet.
+As the Tech Policy Institute pointed out, average household internet spending has increased from $55 per month in 2016 to more than $70 monthly now.

 Hear from real home internet customers